Where to see Tiger sharks (Galeocerdo cuvier) on dive liveaboards

-Tiger shark facts, habitat and behaviour
+Tiger sharks facts, habitat and behaviour

 The tiger shark is one of the ocean’s most powerful predators, known for its tiger-like stripes, fearless nature and for being the 'the garbage can of the sea'.